DoubleU-ANG/casa0016/README.md

 This project is inspired by the weather of London, which is often raining.
 This house has two main  functions: it keeps monitoring the environment, if it starts raining, the windows will be closed;  if rainfall is substantial and water level rises too high, water pump will be activated to pump out the water.

+The whole project can be divided into three main sections: Rain detection, Water level detectioin and Data visualization.

 # Hardware list
 | type     | Name | Note     |
 | :---        |    :----:   |  :---: |